wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-certificates.md

 1. Click the check mark to upload the certificate file and save the new certificate asset.

 ### To create a new certificate with Windows PowerShell

 The following sample commands show how to create a new automation certificate and marks it exportable.
-This imports an existing pfx file.
+This imports an existing .pfx file.

 	$certName = 'MyCertificate'
 	$certPath = '.\MyCert.pfx'